nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/adding_clusters.rst

       Create New Endpoint menu in ZAP tool

    The new endpoint is created with both the Descriptor and Identify clusters enabled.
 #.
-Configure the On/Off cluster required for this endpoint:
+Configure the On/Off cluster for this endpoint, as it will be used in this example:

    a.
 In the :guilabel:`Search Clusters` menu, find the On/Off cluster.
    #.
 Set the :guilabel:`Server` option for the On/Off cluster.